Frida Export Interface¶

 res = requests.post(url, data={"args": json.dumps(["FIRE", "RPA"])})

-The query parameter user in the URL is the UID of the app instance.
-It defaults to 0 and does not need to be specified.
-For multi-instance apps, you must specify the UID here.
+The query parameter user in the link indicates the app's UID, defaulting to 0.
+For multi-instance apps, you must specify the UID.

-The code above calls the script's exported interface via HTTP. com.android.settings is the application package name, and exampleFunc1 is the name of the exported function.
+The above code calls the script export interface via HTTP. com.android.settings is the app package name, and exampleFunc1 is the exported function name.
 The request parameter args must be serialized using json.dumps.
-The parameter list can also contain multiple arguments, depending on the number of parameters your method requires.
-Providing an empty list [] indicates that the exported function has no parameters.
+The parameter list supports multiple arguments, determined by the number of function parameters; providing an empty list [] means the exported function takes no parameters.

 res = requests.post(url, data={"args": json.dumps(["LAM", "DA"])}, headers=headers, verify=False)